Two-Time Relativistic Bohmian Model of Quantum Mechanics: TTBM definition and properties

 The last equation required by the model is a wave equation for the generic $\tau$-motion:

 for any direction $\hat {s}$.
-It describes a regressive wave, i.e. one that moves in a mirror-like manner with respect to the $\tau$-motion of the particle.
-The justification of eq.
-(9) is consequent to the interpretation that the model assigns to the intrinsic motions: the operation of finding the particle in a unit volume (whose probability is $R^2$) specifies a $\bar t$-event and any $\bar t$-event has uncertainty of half a period of the intrinsic oscillation of the particle.
-This effectively means that the particle must perform half an oscillation - the cause of uncertainty - before the measurement is achievable, ending up in antiphase with $R^2$ \cite{11}.
+We will find that it, together with the conservation of energy, causes an \emph{oscillatory motion} in $\tau$.
+Eq.
+(9) describes a regressive wave, moving in a mirror-like manner with respect to the $\tau$-motion of the particle and its justification is consequent to the interpretation that the model assigns to the intrinsic motions: the operation of finding the particle in a unit volume (whose probability is $R^2$) specifies a $\bar t$-event and any $\bar t$-event has uncertainty of half a period of the intrinsic oscillation of the particle.
+This effectively means that the particle must perform half an oscillation - the cause of uncertainty - before the measurement is achievable, ending up in antiphase with $R^2$ \cite{4}.

 Since $v_{i_s}$ depends only on $\tau$, eq.
 (9) holds for any function of any-order derivative of \emph{R} over \emph{t} or space.